llemarr42/CircuitPython/README.md

 ### Reflection

 I learned about the dot.fill function and how you can change the proportions of each of the primary colors to make any color you want.
+The order is red, green, then blue from left to right.
+The numbers go up to 255 for each color.

 ---